barendt/gcb535-project/README.md

 The header row for BLAST results stored in a text file is:

    Query ID    Subject ID	 % identity  alignment length	mismatches	gap opens	q.start	q.end	s.start	s.end evalue bit score

+### Generating mappings between spider transcripts and model organism gene products

+Run `generate_gene_to_transcript_map.rb` and specify the query species taxon ID and the local BLAST db to use.

+   ruby generate_gene_to_transcript_map.rb -q 7227 -b blastdb/cae.db

+This script will create a directory, `results/gene2transcript`, if it doesn't already exist.
+The results of this script will be stored in a CSV-formatted file of the format "#{query_taxon}_#{target_taxon}.csv" (e.g., `7227_cae.csv`).